capy-language/capy/README.md

 x = y; // yay!
 My_Int == i32 :)
 ```

-It is important to note that in order to use `My_Int` within a type annotation, it must be const / "known at compile time."
+It is important to note that in order to use `My_Int` within a type annotation, it must be *const*, or, "known at compile-time."
-Otherwise, the compiler will throw an error as it's impossible to compile a variable (`x` in this case) whose size might change at runtime.
+Otherwise, the compiler will throw an error as it's impossible to compile a variable (`x` in this case) whose type might change at runtime.

 ```cpp
 My_Int := i32;